crislinfrajo/WeatherAnalytics/README.md

 - Visual Studio Code

-### Solution:
+### Solution (Solución):

-To resolve the requirements from the SurfSky company, we will extract data from the public [API](https://openweathermap.org/api) and we will create an API REST with Azure Cosmos DB's and Node.js Express that retrieve these data to the client through the app
+To solve the requirements from the SurfSky company, we will extract data from the public [API](https://openweathermap.org/api) and we will create an API REST with Azure Cosmos DB's and Node.js Express that retrieve these data to the client through the app

 ### Team members:
 - Francisdailin Cobas Sierra